 Director, Communications and Operations, (FOI Coordinator)

-Construction Training Fund, PO Box 303, CLOVERDALE WA 6985
+By post: Construction Training Fund, PO Box 303, CLOVERDALE WA 6985

 Applications will be acknowledged in writing and the CTF will provide a response within 45 days of the lodgement of the application, unless more time is required to complete the application.

 If charges are applied, the FOI Coordinator will advise the applicant to determine whether they wish to proceed with the application.
 Alternatively, the applicant can request an estimate of the charges prior to lodging an application.
 An advance deposit may be required pursuant to section 18(1) of the Act.
 The applicant will be advised at the time where a deposit will be required.
 A list of fees and charges is available at Appendix B.

 If seeking access to documents provided to the CTF by third parties, the third party will be consulted for permission to release the documents.

-The notice of decision will be issued within 45 days of the date of lodgement of the FOI
+The notice of decision will be issued within 45 days of the date of lodgement of the FOI application.

 The decision will include details such as:

-- The date the decision was made;
+- The date the decision was made.

-- The name and designation of the officer who made the decision;
+- The name and designation of the officer who made the decision.

-- If the document is an exempt document the reasons for classifying the matter exempt; or the fact that access is given to an edited document;
+- If the document is an exempt document, the reasons for classifying the matter exempt; or the fact that access is given to an edited document.

 - Information on the right of review and the procedures to be followed to exercise those rights.

-Pursuant to section 100 of the Freedom of Information Act 1992, the Director, Communications and Operations is the FOI decision maker for the CTF.
+Pursuant to section 100 of the Freedom of Information Act 1992, the Director Communications and Operations is the FOI decision maker for the CTF.

 If personal information held by the CTF is considered to be inaccurate, incomplete, out of date or misleading, applications must be made in writing to the CTF to have the information amended, providing details and documentation in support of the claim, giving reasons for holding that belief and details of the amendment.

 Applications must also state how the amendment is to be made by either:

-- Altering the information;
+- Altering the information.

-- Striking-out or deleting the information;
+- Striking-out or deleting the information.

 - Inserting information; or inserting a note in relation to the information.

 The applicant will receive a written notice of the CTF’s decision on the application for amendment within 30 days.

-If you disagree with a decision to deny or partially deny access to information, a request for internal review can be lodged within 30 days of receiving the decision notice to the CTF’s Executive Director, giving details of the decision to be reviewed and an address in Australia to which notices can be sent.
-The Executive Director’s decision will be advised within 15 days of receipt of the application.
+If you disagree with a decision to deny or partially deny access to information, a request for internal review can be lodged within 30 days of receiving the decision notice to the CTF’s Chief Executive Officer, giving details of the decision to be reviewed and an address in Australia to which notices can be sent.
+The Chief Executive Officer’s decision will be advised within 15 days of receipt of the application.
 There is no charge for lodging an internal review.